cholley639/fantasy-sailing/README.md

 Thinking we might have to input a schedule ahead of time, and guess the names of the regatta pages, or update them each week.
 Might be able to pull from icsa website.

+per_weekend.py uses the href link to a school's website rather than the school name because they are non-unique.
+For instance, Yale can be identified as "Yale" or "Yale University" but it's href link is always ".../schools/yale/..."